OfekRainish/OfekRainish_notebook/_posts/2024-08-01-cDNA Examination by PCR.md

    In each row there are two PCRBIO ladder 3 (pcr biosystems) ladders, once diluted 5 times and once diluted 10 times, in this order.

-   The gel is 2% agar and 4µL safeRed, and runs for 50 minutes at 120 volts..
+   The gel is 2% agar and 4µL safeRed, and runs for 50 minutes at 120 volts.

+PCR Program

+**Initial Denaturation:**
+- 94°C for 1 minute

+**35 Cycles:**
+- Denaturation: 94°C for 30 seconds
+- Annealing: 53°C for 30 seconds
+- Extension: 72°C for 30 seconds

+**Final Extension:**
+- 72°C for 5 minutes

    ![results](../images/cdna%202.png)